Strategies for Health

 After 3 p.m. drink water instead of caffeine drinks

-Practice stress reduction skills daily, keeping cortisol/adrenaline levels lower during the day so they will be lower when you go to bed.
-It is hard to go to sleep when you are tired/stressed
+Practice stress reduction skills daily, keeping cortisol/adrenaline levels lower during the day so these hormones, which are associated with arousal, will be lower when you go to bed.
+It is hard to sleep when you have a high stress/arousal level.

-A meditation practice during the day helps you learn how to notice thoughts and let them go without getting caught up in them.
+A meditation practice during the day helps you learn to notice thoughts and let them go without getting caught up in them. sound machine like rain or white noise

 Turn the temperature down to 69 one hour before bedtime.

-Have a period of quiet time before going to bed
+Have a period of quiet time with low stimulation before going to sleep.

-Establish a consistent routine, particularly in the evening
+Establish a consistent routine, particularly in the hours before bed.

 Give yourself at least 2 hours after eating to rest and digest food before bedtime.